|Home :: Herbalist :: Orchardist :: Family :: Farm|

 A Context That Works

-An acre of orchard that makes a decent living for organic growers needs to produce a modest 400 bushels of fruit annually, a select 70% of which can be sold at fifty dollars a bushel to appreciative and understanding customers.
+An acre of orchard that makes a decent living for organic growers needs to produce a modest 400 bushels of fruit annually, a select 70% of which can be sold at sixty-four dollars a bushel to appreciative and understanding customers.
 The other 30% of the crop needs to average twenty dollars a bushel, whether as cider, utility fruit, or value-added products.
-That amounts to $16,000 gross per acre minimum, which in my mind makes a diversified farm effort that includes a small community orchard feasible.
-I also would add that no one grower go much beyond 3 acres or so of fruit, particularly here in the East.
+That amounts to $20,000 gross per acre minimum, which in my mind makes a diversified farm effort that includes a small community orchard feasible.
+I also would add that no one grower go much beyond 4 acres or so of fruit, particularly here in the East.
 These numbers should certainly be bandied about by us all, and yet here are the benchmarks for making organic orcharding economically feasible.

 Michael Phillips and friends pressing cider from